When American Jewish communities stepped up for Ukrainian and Afghan refugees, they were not inventing a new moral language.

 Part of the answer is also moral self-understanding.

 HIAS still describes its work through Jewish memory of oppression, displacement, and diaspora.
-That is not just branding.
+That is more than branding.
 It is a practical claim that communities shaped by migration often become unusually good at helping later migrants.

 What the communal response looked like in practice

 Those details mattered because they showed how the response actually felt on the ground.
 But they make the most sense when placed inside the larger network.
-Local Jewish Family Service agencies, federation partners, and synagogue volunteers did not simply "pitch in."
+Local Jewish Family Service agencies, federation partners, and synagogue volunteers did more than "pitch in."
 They plugged into a national architecture that already knew how to turn donors, volunteers, case managers, lawyers, and public benefits into an organized landing strip.

 That is why this kind of article should not be written as a collection of heartwarming anecdotes alone.